Dede

 Traffic news curated only for you

-Outcome
+Outcome outcome

 We had the once-in-a-lifetime opportunity to share the work we done with other designers in Ho Chi Minh City.
-Sadly we didn’t gain any honorary reward at all but the senior designers gave us a lot of valuable feedbacks.
+Sadly we didn’t gain any honorary reward at all but the senior designers gave us a lot of valuable feedback.
 I had the chance to demonstrate our work on the stage with hundreds of people watching our work unfold.

-What I learned
+What I learned what-i-learned

-Early validation matters - especially for hardware dependencies
+Early validation matters - especially for hardware dependencies early-validation-matters---especially-for-hardware-dependencies

 Can our users afford it?
 How should we integrate our camera hardware into their daily life?
 Who will manufacture it?
 How should we market it and present it not only for our users but also for those who want to invest in it?
 For something that is as critical as hardware, early validation like cost interview, value preposition and market research should come before interface design - not after.

-Design for failures, not just when it works
+Design for failures, not just when it works design-for-failures-not-just-when-it-works

 We designed screens showing “AI analysis results” without taking into consideration what happens when AI fails - misidentified a violation, extreme weather, poor lightning conditions like roads without lights at night.
 Real products need designed states for uncertainty, not just success cases.

-Privacy as priority, not an afterthought
+Privacy as priority, not an afterthought privacy-as-priority-not-an-afterthought